aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/3-inject-using-kyverno/index.en.md

 Kyverno is a security tool for kubernetes that can enforce security guardrails when deploying application and that can also mutate objects before they are stored into etcd database.
 We are going to leverage it's mutation capability to dynamically inject the sigv4-proxy to the required pods.

-Let us install the Kyverno policy engine and associated configurations into the EKS cluster using using this [Helm](https://helm.sh/)
+Let us install the Kyverno policy engine and associated configurations into the EKS cluster using using [eksdemo](https://github.com/awslabs/eksdemo)

 ```bash
 eksdemo install policy kyverno -c $EKS_CLUSTER1_NAME